-- 1. Students who are not in attendance on the first day of the school year will be contacted by phone to ensure their intent to enroll in the Charter School. - Students who have indicated their intent to enroll but have not attended by the third (3rd) day of the school year will receive a letter indicating the student's risk of disenrollment. - Students who have indicated their intent to enroll but have not attended by the fifth (5th) day of the school year will receive a phone call reiterating the content of the letter. - 4.
-The Charter School will send the Involuntary Removal Notice to the Parent/Guardian and follow the Involuntary Removal Process described below for any students who have not attended by the sixth (6th) day, and do not have an excused absence. - 5.
-The Involuntary Removal Process can be started immediately upon the Charter School receiving documentation of Student's enrollment and attendance at another public or private school (i.e. a CALPADS report).
+- 1. Students who are not in attendance on the first day of the school year will be contacted by phone to ensure their intent to enroll in the Charter School. - 2.
+Students who have indicated their intent to enroll but have not attended by the third (3^{rd}) day of the school year will receive a letter indicating the student's risk of disenrollment. - 3.
+Students who have indicated their intent to enroll but have not attended by the fifth (5th) day of the school year will receive a phone call reiterating the content of the letter. - 4.
+The Charter School will send the Involuntary Removal Notice to the Parent/Guardian and follow the Involuntary Removal Process described below for any students who have not attended by the sixth (6th) day, and do not have an excused absence. - The Involuntary Removal Process can be started immediately upon the Charter School receiving documentation of Student's enrollment and attendance at another public or private school (i-e.e.g. a CALPADS report). - 6.
+The Charter School will use the contact information provided by the parent/guardian in the registration packet. - 7.
+Upon removal, the last known school district of residence will be notified of the student's failure to attend the Charter School and the disenrollment within thirty (30) days of the disenrollment.